 Therefore, as one seeks to escape from reality or just want to return the clear water paradise remember that nature plays for keeps, with memories lasting forever, and in The Shallows both beauty and danger exist.
 The tense storyline works wonders on the story, and gives a fresh breath into sharks hunting depth and their once incredible ability to scare the audiences effectively well.

-This review was originally posted in January 2017 on the now defunct Rogue Cinema website with a view count of 1,653.
+This review was originally posted in January 2017 on the now defunct Rogue Cinema website.

 TAGLINES: